5 Ways to Prevent Diabetes

 November is National Diabetes Month, and with cases of the disease at an all-time high in the U.S., individuals must do everything they can to stay healthy.
 Learn more about diabetes prevention and also how to stop prediabetes in its tracks with these five helpful tips.

 And those with prediabetes are at risk for developing type 2 diabetes in 10 years or less, according to the Mayo Clinic.
-The American Medical Association notes that 4 million U.S. adults have prediabetes (here’s a link to the American Diabetes Association’s prediabetes risk test).
+The American Medical Association notes that 4 million U.S. adults have prediabetes.
+Check out the American Diabetes Association’s prediabetes risk test.

 The good news: There are ways to manage — and even reverse — prediabetes.
 Renown’s Certified Diabetes Educator Stephen Compston, RD, LD, CDE, shares five steps for managing blood sugar and also avoiding an eventual diagnosis.